wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitOperations/WebrootConfigurationWorkflow.md

 Website assets can be treated in a few ways.

-1. Use a CDN at an application level without using any of what I mention here
+1. Use a plugin at an application level to offload assets without using any of what I mention here
-2. Don't offload any assets and set SYNC_WEBROOTS to 1 (this only works if your application doesn't create bontiful asset files)
+2. Don't offload any assets at an application level and set SYNC_WEBROOTS to 1 (this only works if your application doesn't create bontiful asset files)
-2. If you can't use a CDN and you have a large amount of assets you could fall back to what I am describing here which is to mount assets from your S3 bucket
+3. If you can't use an application plugin for some reason or there isn't a suitable one and you have a large amount of assets you could fall back to what I am describing here which is to have this tooolkit mount assets from your S3 bucket in a way that makes the filesystem look just like a regular filesystem to your application but backed up by your S3 datastore rather than just your hard-disk.

 The most relevant parts of the configuration are the